flexbox/react-native-bootcamp/README.md

 **Students**, to follow this workshop, you need to [complete the onboarding form](https://davidl.fr/onboarding-workshop)

-> For further study, I recommend following downloading my [React Native Book about the ecosystem](https://davidl.fr/road-to-react-native).
+> For further study, I recommend downloading my [React Native Book about the ecosystem](https://davidl.fr/road-to-react-native).

 ## Projects